danielkremer/react-fiber-bokoko-portfolio-website/README.md

 # My Recreation of Bokokos award-winning portfolio website with React Fiber

-In the process of learning three.js, blender and specifically react fiber, I recreated Bokoko's award-winning website to showcase the progress.
+In the process of learning three.js, blender and specifically react fiber, I recreated Bokokos award-winning website to showcase the progress.

 Have a look around!